Yugesh-18/IPCV-LAB-EXPERIMENTS/README.md

 The purpose of this repository is to systematically organize, store, and provide easy access to all practical experiments, implementations, and related documentation.
 It serves as a structured reference for both academic submission and future learning.

-The experiments included in this repository are based on standard image processing and computer vision concepts such as image acquisition, enhancement, filtering, segmentation, compression, and deep learning techniques like CNNs :contentReference[oaicite:0]{index=0}.
+The experiments included in this repository are based on standard image processing and computer vision concepts such as image acquisition, enhancement, filtering, segmentation, compression, and Edge Detection
+:contentReference[oaicite:0]{index=0}.

 ---